 I will no longer be in this world when you read this letter.
-I don't even know if you'll read it at all because I don't know if I'll leave it to the notary guy.
+I don't know if you'll read it because I am not sure I'll leave it to the notary guy.

 Dearest Ela.
 You have always been our support and our pride.
-Just like your elder son, Tot.
+Similar to your elder son, Tot.
 When he got a professorship at the university, you wondered why Mother and I were giggling.
 It was funny that it was that university.
-But we decided that the professor could not be longer called Tot, only by his name.
+But we decided that the professor could no longer be called Tot, but only by his name.

-You have probably been surprised that when Grandfather and Grandmother died, this house was inherited not by the Mother or me but by you.
+You have probably been surprised when Grandfather and Grandmother died, and this house was ceded not to Mother or me but to you.

-I know you have always had clashes with the Mother, but it was she who told Grandpa that it would be all right only in this way.
+I know you have always had clashes with Mother, but she told Grandpa that it would be all right only in this way.

-Now, this property is completely yours.
+Now, this entire property is yours.
 As it always was.
 Even more, than you can imagine.

 Grandfather got it from the Gaul family when they got an order to move into the ghetto.
 With all notary papers.

-When the Gaul relative came here a few years ago, we gave him only the mezuzah, which was once placed on the Gaul's door.
+When the Gauls relative came here a few years ago, we gave him only the mezuzah, which was once placed on the Gaul's door.
 But we didn't say anything else.

-I even went once to Father Musial, who baptized you, to confess.
+I even went to Father Musial, who baptized you, to confess.

 But he said that it is a matter between me and God.

-You always knew that your mother was my sister Agatha, who was shot by mistake during the occupation.
+You always knew that my sister, Agatha, who was shot by mistake during the occupation, was your mother.
 This we have never hidden from you.
 We have raised you, and you have always been our beloved daughter.

 I would like to tell you about Agatha, your mother.

-The girls finished school and Gena just married when the Germans came.
+The girls finished school, and Gena married just before the Germans came.

-When the Gaul family moved into the ghetto, it wasn't so severe at first, and Agatha often visited Gena there.
-At first, Gena had also visited us, but it has stopped when she got pregnant.
-Then it got worse because they have even stopped issuing the passes from the ghetto.
+When the Gaul family moved into the ghetto, it wasn't so severe, to begin with, and Agatha often visited Gena there.
+Gena came to visit us too, but it stopped when she got pregnant.
+Then it got worse because they stopped issuing the passes from the ghetto.
 Gena was sent to some work just after she gave birth to the baby.
-She was still weak after that and the Gestapo man beat her unconscious because of that.
-She was brought almost dead home, and the baby was unattended because the Germans had already taken the old Gaul's away.
+She was still weak after that, and because of that, the Gestapo man beat her unconscious.
+She was brought almost dead home, and the baby was unattended because the Germans had already taken the old Gauls away.
 When Agatha slipped into the ghetto, she took the child to our place.

 We had this baby for almost six months when it happened.
-Gena didn't get better, and she asked Agatha to see her child the last time.
+Gena didn't get better, and she asked Agatha to see her child for the last time.
 Agatha, that stupid girl, agreed.
 She went into the ghetto with Gena's child.
-And when Agatha was passing the hole in the wall on her way from the ghetto, the patrol spotted her.
-I got it to know, because Gena's husband, who followed her out, had somehow sent us a letter from the ghetto.
-The policemen thought that it was a Jewish woman, who wanted to escape from the ghetto, and they just shot her.
+When Agatha was passing the hole in the wall on her way from the ghetto, the patrol spotted her.
+I got it to know because Gena's husband, who followed her out, had somehow sent us a letter from the ghetto.
+The policemen thought it was a Jewish woman, who wanted to escape from the ghetto, and they just shot her.